postechDNN/postechDNN/dnn/IPELET/L1_voronoi/readme.md

 <a name="footnote_1">[1]</a>: https://en.wikipedia.org/wiki/Weiler%E2%80%93Atherton_clipping_algorithm <br>
 <a name="footnote_2">[2]</a>: Foster, Erich & Hormann, Kai & Popa, Romeo.
 (2019).
 Clipping Simple Polygons with Degenerate Intersections.
 Computers & Graphics: X. 2.
 100007.
 10.1016/j.cagx.2019.100007.

+*This project is supported by the Institute of Information & communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (No. 2017-0-00905, Software Star Lab (Optimal Data Structure and Algorithmic Applications in Dynamic Geometric Environment)) and (No. 2019-0-01906, Artificial Intelligence Graduate School Program(POSTECH))